PDF

 Engineers Canada’s national guidelines and Engineers Canada papers were developed by engineers in collaboration with the provincial and territorial engineering regulators.
 They are intended to promote consistent practices across the country.
 They are not regulations or rules; they seek to define or explain discrete topics related to the practice and regulation of engineering in Canada.

-The national guidelines and Engineers Canada papers do not establish a legal standard of care or conduct, and they do not include or constitute legal or professional advice.
+The national guidelines and Engineers Canada papers do not establish a legal standard of care or conduct, and they do not include or constitute legal or professional advice

 In Canada, engineering is regulated under provincial and territorial law by the engineering regulators.
 The recommendations contained in the national guidelines and Engineers Canada papers may be adopted by the engineering regulators in whole, in part, or not at all.
 The ultimate authority regarding the propriety of any specific practice or course of conduct lies with the engineering regulator in the province or territory where the engineer works, or intends to work.

-About this Guideline
+About this Engineers Canada paper

 About Engineers Canada